Slot Machine Malfunctions

 Below are some examples of machines telling players they won more than they actually did.

 Katrina Bookman's machine told her she'd won a whopping $42.9 million.
 That would have been the largest slot machine jackpot in U.S. history were it actually legitimate.
 As a computer programmer, I can tell you exactly where the winning jackpot figure came from: Computers work off multiples of 2, and 2 to the 32nd power is 4,294,967,296.
 Put in decimal for the cents, and you get $42,949,672.96, almost exactly the amount shown in Ms. Bookman's selfie.
 (Yes, her selfie shows 20¢ less than that; she probably gambled away 20¢ before realizing that the machine was telling her she had $42.9 million in credits waiting.
 The $42,949,672.96 power of two is so close to the $42,949672.76 displayed on the machine that clearly this is the source of the malfunction.)
-Then question then becomes, of course, what caused the machine to display that amount?
+The question then becomes, of course, what caused the machine to display that amount?
 The answer is that there's simply some kind of error in the programming code.

 While it's clear that Bookman didn't really win, the casino's

-dinner.
 Really?
-After delivering the soul-crushing news
+After delivering the soul-crushing news that she

 Behar Merlaku lined up only four of the five jackpot symbols on